How to Handle EUDR Requests: A Practical Guide for Food and Beverage Suppliers

 What Data to Collect

-1. Geolocation Data: This is the primary data needed to prove the origin of commodities and ensure they are sourced responsibly.
-For example, a palm oil producer in Indonesia should provide GPS coordinates that pinpoint the exact location of their plantations, which can be cross-checked with satellite data to confirm that no deforestation occurred since 2020.
+1. Geolocation Data: The core of any EUDR response.
+A palm oil producer in Indonesia should provide GPS coordinates for their plantations, which can then be cross-checked against satellite data to confirm no deforestation occurred after December 31, 2020.

 An audit template with sustainability certifications